Back to text menu | Back to clickable plan | Back to topic (fulleries)

 (Fullery)

 This tiny fullery was installed in a Hadrianic building (opus mixtum and latericium), with three shops along the Cardo.
-The masonry, the height of the floor and coins found below the floor indicate that this took place in the third century, or even later.
+The masonry, the height of the floor and coins found below the floor indicate that the installation took place in the third century, or even later.
 It is a very small workshop, composed of two rooms only: the southernmost shop and the room behind.

 In the entrance from the street to the front room is a shop-threshold.
 In the north-east corner was a basin, later replaced by two small brick walls, perhaps supporting a work-bench.
 In the same corner two terracotta pipes disappear below the floor, in the direction of the street.
 In the north-west corner a dolium defossum was found, in which liquids were stored.